Guardians of the Galaxy-2014

 The summer blockbuster hit of 2014, Guardians of the Galaxy, a Marvel comics film popular among fans and critics alike, disappointed this viewer.

-Too many superhero films are overly conventional, by the numbers fare, and this one certainly contained the aforementioned characteristics.
-Presumably targeted for teens (I would think), the film has cute jokes and decent special effects, but a bland, mediocre screenplay that lacks any edginess.
+Too many superhero films are overly conventional, by the numbers fair, and this one contains these characteristics.
+Presumably targeted for teens (I would think), the film has cute jokes and decent special effects, but a bland, mediocre screenplay that lacks edginess.

 Predictably, events turn into a battle of good vs. evil as Peter and Gamora (who turns good) team up with misfits Drax (a strongman), Groot (a tree), and Rocket (a raccoon) to thwart intentions by Ronan of destroying a peaceful planet, Nova Empire.

-The meat of the story involves the team’s journey from imprisonment and escape to their efforts saving the world.
+The meat of the story involves the team’s journey from imprisonment and escape to their efforts to save the world.

 As traditional with these types of films, there is inevitable romantic chemistry between Peter and Gamora, who at first are rivals, but slowly develop a fondness for each other when it is revealed that she is plotting against Ronan and his valiant efforts.

-Strengths of the film are the 1970’s soundtrack and the incorporation of a cassette player and Walkman, unheard of in today’s modern world, to the story.
+The strengths are the 1970s soundtrack a cassette player and the Walkman, unheard of in today’s modern world, to the story.

-The creative sets and bright colors are other high points of Guardians of the Galaxy.
-The Xander planet, specifically, is portrayed as clean, bright, and progressive, which counterbalanced the dark, dreary nature of where Ronan and his entourage live.
+The creative sets and bright colors are other positives to Guardians of the Galaxy.
+The Xander planet is portrayed as clean and progressive, which counterbalances the dark, dreary nature of where Ronan and his entourage live.

-However, the film is too conventional and not the least bit edgy or out of the ordinary in any way story-wise.
+However, the film is too conventional and not edgy or out of the ordinary story-wise.
 Let’s take the hero for example.
 He is clean-cut, all-American, and is humorous.
 But, why exactly is he the hero?
 He inevitably saves the world but makes him go from a pirate who is a thief to a golden boy leading a team to save a relatively unknown planet.

 There is, of course, a scene involving a backstory of his mother dying of cancer and his regret over not taking her hand one final time.
 This is assumed to make him kind-hearted and one of the good guys.